Category: Brain and mental health

 Building the habit of working together is even more important when tackling climate change and its consequences.
 This particularly applies when exploring how changing climates affect people’s mental wellbeing.

 There is indeed mounting evidence that climate change is affecting people’s minds as well as their bodies.
+The number who end their lives during extreme weather and climate events is on the increase.
+Following a climate-driven disaster, cases of psychological trauma can exceed those of physical injury by 40 to 1.

 #ForUsByUs – co-designing a mental health solution owned by the Black community

-Growing up in a Caribbean family that had experienced various traumas and challenges, I had some awareness of how mental illness impacted myself and my relatives.
-However, it wasn’t until I attended a masterclass last year on Black mental health hosted by BAME in Psychiatry & Psychology and the Centre of Pan African Thought that I realised the nuanced challenges faced by members of the Black community.
+Growing up in Caribbean family that had experienced various traumas and challenges, I had some awareness of how mental illness impacted myself and my relatives.
+However, it wasn’t until I attended a masterclass last year on Black mental health hosted by BAME in Psychiatry & Psychology and the Centre of Pan African Thought that I realised the nuanced challenges faced by members of the Black community. (more…)

 Community Makers: Designing for dementia during the COVID-19 pandemic